rackerlabs/support-how-to/content/how-to/rackspace-email/enable-dkim-in-the-cloud-office-control-panel/index.md

 3. On the **Sender Authentication (DKIM)** page, click the domain for which you want to enable DKIM.

-4. Click the **Enable DKIM for** button.
+4. Click **Enable DKIM for**.

-    - If your domain's DNS is managed through your Cloud Office Control Panel, then DKIM enabling is automatic.
+    - If you manage your domain's DNS through your Cloud Office Control Panel, DKIM enabling is automatic.

-    - If your domain's DNS is managed through another service, then you are given the DNS key and value information to add a new TXT record.
+    - If you manage your domain's DNS through another service, that service provides the DNS key and value information to add a new
+      TXT record.
 See the documentation of your DNS hosting provider for instructions on adding a new TXT record for your domain.
       If you do not know where your DNS is hosted, see [Find your DNS host](/support/how-to/find-dns-host).

-5. After adding the DKIM TXT record, click the **Verify TXT Record** button to ensure that the new DKIM record is publicly available in DNS and is correct.
+5. After adding the DKIM TXT record, click **Verify TXT Record** to ensure that the new DKIM record is publicly available in DNS and is correct.

-   If validation fails, then an appropriate error message is displayed to help you correct the problem.
+   If validation fails, then an appropriate error message displays to help you correct the problem.

    {{<image src="domain-verify-fail.png" alt="" title="">}}

    After DKIM is enabled, all new outgoing email messages are signed using your new DKIM key.
-You can repeat the DKIM enabling process on other supported domains.
+You can repeat the DKIM-enabling process on other supported domains.

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).